New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

 \subsubsection{Entropy}

 We first comment on entropy in NC geometries.
-In many implementations of non-commutativity that including the mass source in energy-momentum tensor \cite{FLBHTherViolation1,FLBHTherViolation2}, or show high order of coupling mass term from geometry correction \cite{abdellah2,Hassanabadi1}, in this case the NC corrections modify the area law: the entropy receives corrections and, when obtained from the first law, typically exhibits logarithmic terms at second order in the NC parameter \cite{abdellah2}.
+In many implementations of non-commutativity that include the mass source in the energy-momentum tensor \cite{FLBHTherViolation1,FLBHTherViolation2}, or that generate higher-order coupling mass terms through geometry corrections \cite{abdellah2,Hassanabadi1}, the NC corrections modify the area law: the entropy receives corrections and, when obtained from the first law, typically exhibits logarithmic terms at second order in the NC parameter \cite{abdellah2}.